DataS-DHSC/dhsc_quarto_template/DEVELOPER_README.md

 # Updating govuk HTML extension

+0. Choose correct GIT branch and pull or create new branch from main.

 1. To find out which version of the GOV.UK frontend is currently being used, open `_extensions/govuk/GDS.css` and search for `root{--govuk-frontend-version:` (should be near the beginning).
 Compare this